KennethEnevoldsen/scandinavian-embedding-benchmark/docs/index.md

 ## Comparison to other benchmarks

 If you use this benchmark for a relative ranking of language models you should also take a look at [ScandEval](https://scandeval.github.io), which as opposed the this benchmark fully fine-tunes the models.
 It also includes structured predictions tasks such as named entity recognition.
 Many of the tasks in this embeddings benchmark is also included in ScandEval.
+A notable difference between the ScandEval and this benchmark is that it does not include machine translated tasks.

 The tasks within this benchmark is also included in the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard, though the aggregations methods very slightly.
 The MTEB is primarily an English embedding benchmark, with a few multilingual tasks along with a few additional languages.
 As a part of this project the tasks was also added to the MTEB leaderboard.